Discover how SYNRIBO, a protein

 SYNRIBO® (omacetaxine mepesuccinate) for Injection,

-for subcutaneous use, is a prescription medicine used to treat adults with chronic
+for subcutaneous use, is a prescription medicine used to treat adults with chronic or

 Low Blood Counts: SYNRIBO is associated with low blood counts (myelosuppression)